NicksPatties/portfolio-site/src/content/blog/using-playwright-to-scrape-limp-bizkit-setlist-data.md

 ## `wc`

-How many times in total did Limp Bizkit play a song?
+How many songs in total did Limp Bizkit perform?
 We can find this out by using the `wc` command.

 ```sh
 ❯ wc -l data.tsv